ea4k/klog/README.md

 ![klog-screenshot](https://user-images.githubusercontent.com/29511627/103910279-f1009b80-5104-11eb-9b30-83e436528c56.png)

 The objective of KLog is to provide a free software that runs in GNU/Linux, macOS and Windows.
-KLog provides general purpose DX logging support.
+KLog provides general purpose Hamradio DX logging support.

 ### IMPORTANT:
 All the mailing lists, code and releases have been removed from Savannah and they are no longer available.